 Man Up Show Facebook Group: https://www.facebook.com/groups/manupcommunity/

-In episode 86 of man up, I answer the question of: Why some people won’t take good advice?
+David Tian: Boom!
+Stop.
+In episode 86 of Man Up, I answer the question of, why some people won’t take good advice.

-Hi I’m David Tian, Ph.D. and this is episode 86 of man up.
+Hi I’m David Tian, Ph.D. and this is episode 86 of Man Up.
 I apologize the last episode went really long so I’m going to try and keep this under five minutes.
-The problem was I actually jotted down like 5-point, 4-point bullet points before I started answering that question.
+The problem was I actually jotted down like 5-point, 4 bullet points before I started answering that question.
 This time I will not do that.
 That was the first time I ever did that and it ended up being one of the longest videos.

-So I think one of the keys to brevity is not to jot down any notes or not think about it or so.
-I’m pulling out a question here from Michael.
+So I think one of the keys to brevity is not to jot down any notes or even think about it before.
+So, I’m pulling up a question here from Michael.
 Alright Michael, I read the question before pressing record but that’s it.
-Hopefully to ensure that it stays under five minutes.
-Okay, this question is, basically is that he’s been trying to give advice to his guy friends mostly about what not to do when they seem desperate.
+Hopefully this will ensure that it stays under five minutes.
+Okay, this question is, basically is that he’s been trying to give advice to his guy friends mostly about what not to do when they’re desperate.

 How not to seem desperate.
 Not texting a girl too often is one of the examples he gave.
 But they’re not taking his advice and they’re not getting with the program, they’re not watching my videos as much as he is, they’re just not being good supportive friends.

 They’re not taking his advice and he’s wondering what to do.
-Based on the advice that he was mentioning in his message, I think he’s basically pointing out content that they can go to with pretty good advice most of it from me.
-So I can’t fault the advice, so based on that I look at their unwillingness to go to the advice.
+Based on the advice that he was mentioning in his message, I think he’s basically just pointing out content that they can go to with pretty good advice most of it is from me.
+So you can’t fault the advice, so based on that I look at their unwillingness to go to the advice.

-Here’s one of the things I noticed and I’ve learned from my over 10 years of coaching a man and giving dating advice, life advice, is that even when… ok so out of all of the people who need the advice, a small percentage of them will realize that they needed it.
+Here’s one of the things I’ve noticed and I’ve learned from my over 10 years of coaching other men and giving dating advice, life advice, is that even when… ok so out of all of the people who need the advice, only a small percentage of them will realize that they need it.

 Okay so, most people who are experiencing difficulty in life and can benefit from knowledge are so mired in the muck of their problems that they don’t even realize that there’s a solution.
-And sometimes, they don’t even realize that they don’t even realize that there is a problem because everyone else that they know suffers from this problem that they don’t consider a problem.
+And sometimes, they don’t even realize that there is a problem because everyone else that they know suffers from this problem that they don’t consider it a problem.

-Just because it’s in the mind, it’s not like your teaching somebody how to use power tools or something.
-It’s not something physical that you can point out that is easy to observe, but it’s actually something mental and emotional, because of that, it’s hard for them come to grips with it.
+Because it’s just in the mind, it’s not like your teaching somebody how to use power tools or something.
+It’s not something physical that you can point out that it’s easy to observe, but it’s actually something mental and emotional, because of that, it’s hard for them to come to grips with it.

-That people don’t even realize.
+People don’t even realize it.
 It’s easy to live in denial of the problem.
 That’s what most people do.
-Out of the total set of people, who have this problem will benefit from instruction, and coaching, you know… knowledge.
+So, out of the total set of people, who have this problem and can benefit from instruction, and coaching, you know… knowledge.
 Only a small percentage of them will actually go and seek this knowledge.

-I mean this is just the way the people are right now and the other things that I’ve noticed is that the most important lesson that you can teach anyone no matter what the course is actually how to learn.
-Because if you don’t know how to learn, they can’t take any instruction.
+I mean this is just the way people are right now and one of the things that I’ve noticed is that the most important lesson that you can teach anyone no matter what the course is, is actually how to learn.
+Because if they don’t know how to learn, they can’t take any instruction.

-So I started many years ago in my own life training courses, in my online training courses putting a how to learn module right at the beginning.
-But here’s the catch point to you, if you don’t know how to learn, you’re not going to learn how to learn.
+So I started many years ago in my own live training courses, in my online training courses putting a how to learn module right at the beginning.
+But here’s the catch-22, if they don’t know how to learn, you’re not going to learn how to learn.
 So that became a problem and it’s really, it’s not easy to change.
 It’s not easy to change somebody who’s not willing to learn.

 Here’s the big issue.
 It’s important just to understand why this is happening, and if you suffer from the problem at least you know that this is the problem, right, and that maybe will give you enough, intellectual humility to try some of the solutions on how to learn.
-Just on that note on how to learn, the best reason I found overall is still Adam Robinson’s book “What Smart Student’s Know”, that changed me from being a C+ student in my first semester in the university to become straight A’s all the way through.
-In fact, by my third year in the university I was an A+.
+Just on that note on how to learn, the best resource I found overall is still Adam Robinson’s book “What Smart Students Know”, that changed me from being a C+ student in my first semester of university to becoming straight A’s all the way through.
+In fact, by my third year of university I was an A+ student.
 So the GPA max was 4.0 and I was 4.15 or something.

-Anyway, and I credit the mindset change from that book.
-Another good resource is Cal Newport, I’ve only read his blogs not his books but I think he’s pretty much… pretty good on that.
+Anyway, and I credit the mindset change that came from that book.
+Another good resource is Cal Newport, I’ve only read his blogs.
+I haven’t read any of his books but I think he’s pretty much…he’s pretty good on that.
 So anyway, some resources for you.

 Those who don’t know how to learn won’t know how to learn from those anyway, right?
 And the mindset is this, the mindset difference is this, there’s a mindset that’s called the growth mindset.
 There’s one that I call the resistance mindset and this is the most problematic one.

-The basis and training conditions to be able to entertain an argument without agreeing to it and then being trained to come up with counter examples and counter arguments.
+So they’re basically, they’re trained and conditioned to be able to entertain an argument without agreeing to it and then being trained to come up with counter examples and counter arguments to it.
 That’s a very expert thing for them.
-It’s not like a knee jerk reaction.
+It’s not like just a knee jerk reaction.

-There are a lot of unfortunately arm chair philosophers who are not trained who are not trained to be philosophers and instead they just take the combative debater attitude toward the things and often they are not in that group that seeks out courses and training and knowledge, but again some portion of them up to 50% maybe and fortunately some cases 70%.
+There are a lot of unfortunately armchair philosophers who are not trained to be philosophers and instead they just take this combative debater attitude toward things and often they are not in that group that actually seeks out courses and training and knowledge, but again some portion of them up to 50% maybe and unfortunately some cases 70%.

 One of the ways to weed them out is by having extra hurdles that they have to cross in order to actually enter the course and that’s what I do.
-If you, for instance, want to join limitless, I don’t just give it to you.
-You have to wait for the registration period and you have to watch the pre-launch videos.
-And then there’s another hurdle which is a prize, and that’s there for a reason.
+If you want to, for instance, join Limitless, I don’t just give it to you.
+You have to wait for the registration period and then you have to watch the pre-launch videos.
+And then there’s another hurdle which is the prize, and that’s there for a reason.

 I want people to commit because I put a lot of time.
-In fact, the time I spend in responding to the “Limitless” forum, probably more than the money I make back from your purchase of it, anyway, whoever, I’m not referring to Michael here.
+In fact, the time I spend in responding to the “Limitless” forum is probably more than the money I make back from your purchase of it, anyway, whoever, I’m not referring to Michael here but whoever purchases it.

 So the point is, those who resist learning, debate and are combative, are looking for reasons not to follow through.
 They’re looking for… they nitpick on theory.
-They like to entertain what if questions endlessly because there are endless what if questions.
+They like to entertain a lot of what-if questions endlessly because there are endless what-if questions.

-You can make a career, life long career asking and trying to answer what if questions before actually taking action implementing, applying in the real world these theories.
-And I can go on and on about it in my courses, in my emails.
-You go to get it done and you can only get it done by going out in the real world and getting the results and trying and failing.
+You can make a career, lifelong career out of asking and trying to answer what-if questions before actually taking action implementing, applying in the real world these theories.
+And I go on and on about it in my courses, in my emails.
+You got to get it done and you can only get it done by going out in the real world and getting the results and trying and failing.

 You must fail.

 You obviously learn from the failures of others.
-You don’t fail yourself, you don’t get the pain, the pain points associated with the mistake and you don’t learn it at that deeper level.
+But if you don’t fail yourself, you don’t get the pain, the pain points associated with the mistake and you don’t learn it at that deep level.

-Sort of like a guy who goes into battle in the military, like he’s gone through all the training, he’s physically fit and everything, but he hasn’t actually done any battle.
-It’s just theoretical for him versus a guy who’s, you know, battle veteran.
+Sort of like a guy who goes into battle in the military, like he’s gone through all the training, he’s physically fit and everything, but he hasn’t actually done real battle.
+It’s just theoretical for him versus a guy who’s, you know, battle-hardened.

-Get that neuro pathways formed.
-You can’t just sit there and do arm chair theorize and think you’re going to get those results.
-Now having said that, I was an arm chair theorist, as a philosopher for my career prior to this being a coach I mean.
+Got to get that neuro pathways formed.
+You can’t just sit there and do armchair theorizing and think you’re going to get those results.
+Now having said that, I was an armchair theorist, as a philosopher most for my career and you know prior to this, and being a coach I mean.

-It’s like a fucking opinion in my opinion.
-But you got to put in, you got to do the work, you got to pop in the video because you got to do the audio.
+It’s like a fucking miracle in my opinion.
+But you got to put in, you got to do the work, you got to pop in the videos, you got to do the audio.
 You actually have to do the exercises.
 You have to talk to people.
-You don’t have to do a thousand purchase or even five hundred like what we did back in the day.
+You don’t have to do a thousand cold approaches or even five hundred cold approaches like what we did back in the day.
 You do need to go out and talk to people.
 You do need to go out and apply the knowledge.

 Alright, so there you go.
 Oh damn, 10 minutes.
 One of these days, I’m going to get it down to five.
 There are some videos that are five minutes.
-Anyway, so join the private Facebook group, ask me your questions.
-The show feeds off your questions so I appreciate every single question I get.
+Anyway, so join the private Facebook group, ask me your questions there.
+The show feeds off your questions so I appreciate every single question I get there.
 Some of them I can answer right in the comments of the question.
 So post there, you’ll find a great community, a supportive community there as well.
 Join the group, I’ll see you inside the group.
 Until then, man up!